How to Buy

 Although Manifold can browse imagery from many different image servers, most Manifold users prefer to use Virtual Earth for imagery even when authoring for Google Earth.
 See the incredible detail of Microsoft Virtual Earth, which is often 0.3 meter resolution, far better than most image servers: Click on the thumbnail at left to see the Beverly Hills Hotel swimming pool area - you can actually count the palm fronds on some of the palms and see shadows of palm trees that are only a foot wide.
 Incredible!
 Microsoft Virtual Earth images tends to have smoother imaging (less of a patchwork effect) when zoomed out than Google, with no worries about watermarks or unreliable service.
 It's great that Manifold users can choose whatever are the very best layers to use for their Google Earth authoring.

-Manifold Image Server Connections to TerraServer, Microsoft Virtual Earth and Yahoo!
-Maps - Google Earth is totally cool, but it is not the only game in town.
+Besides Google Earth Manifold connects to and downloads tiles for display from Microsoft Virtual Earth, OGC and many Others.
+Google Earth is totally cool, but it is not the only game in town.
 Manifold can simultaneously host "live" layers linked in from satellite images, street map images, OGC WMS servers, NASA World Wind, Microsoft Virtual Earth images, TerraServer images, Yahoo!
 Maps images and even images streamed in from your own image servers, all at the same time and all perfectly georegistered so that everything lines up.
 This allows you to use whatever background is best to see your data before you export it into KML for use in Google Earth.
-Wondering why your data doesn't line up with Google Earth imagery?
-You can see if the issue is in your data or in Google Earth by checking your data against other sources.
-Pretty neat for only $245, don't you think?

 What does Manifold Look Like in Real Life?